jwalton/gchalk/README.md

 myprogram > out.txt
 ```

-then `stdout` will not be a TTY, so by default gawk will not emit any color, however `stderr` will be a TTY, so `gawk.Stderr.Red(...)` will still generate colored output.
+then `stdout` will not be a TTY, so by default gchalk will not emit any color, however `stderr` will be a TTY, so `gchalk.Stderr.Red(...)` will still generate colored output.

-### gawk.New(options...)
+### gchalk.New(options...)

-Creates a new instance of gawk.
+Creates a new instance of gchalk.
 Options include:

-- `gawk.ForceLevel(level)` - Force the color level.
+- `gchalk.ForceLevel(level)` - Force the color level.
 If not specified, will be autodetected from stdout.

 ## Styles